 identify perpetrators of child sexual abuse.

 Perpetrators can include, but are not limited to:

-- a school staff member, coach or other carer
+- a school staff member, coach, or another carer

 - a family friend or stranger

-- any person via a forced marriage (where a student is subject to a marriage without their consent, arranged for by their immediate or extended family - this constitutes a criminal offence and must be reported)
+- any person via a forced marriage (where a student is subject to marriage without their consent, arranged for by their immediate or extended family - this constitutes a criminal offence and must be reported).

 Please note that a child who is under 10 years of age is not considered capable of committing an offence.
-Any suspected sexual behaviours by children under 10 is referred to as problem sexual behaviour.
+Any suspected sexual behaviours by children under 10 are referred to as

 Physical indicators of sexual abuse include (but are not limited to):

-- injury to the genital or rectal area, e.g. bruising, bleeding, discharge, inflammation or infection
+- injury to the genital or rectal area (for example bruising, bleeding, discharge, inflammation or infection)

 - injury to areas of the body such as breasts, buttocks or upper thighs